Pak-Promo/laravel-filemanager/README.md

 ### 3. Preparing the database

-You need to publish the migration to create the media table:
+You need to publish the migration to create the file table:

 ```bash
 php artisan vendor:publish --provider="PakPromo\FileManager\FileManagerServiceProvider" --tag=filemanager-migration